apache/incubator-xtable/website/docs/presto.md

 * [Iceberg Connector](https://prestodb.io/docs/current/connector/iceberg.html)

 :::danger Delta Lake:
-Currently Onetable generated partition columns i.e. TIMESTAMP (or DATE) based partitions will show `NULL` when queried from Presto CLI.
+Currently OneTable generated partition columns i.e. TIMESTAMP (or DATE) based partitions will show `NULL` when queried from Presto CLI.
 Partition columns with STRING type will not have any issues.
 :::

-For hands on experimentation, please follow [Creating your first interoperable table](https://onetable.dev/docs/setup) tutorial to create Onetable synced tables followed by [Hive Metastore](https://onetable.dev/docs/hms) tutorial to register the target table in Hive Metastore.
+For hands on experimentation, please follow [Creating your first interoperable table](https://onetable.dev/docs/setup) tutorial to create OneTable synced tables followed by [Hive Metastore](https://onetable.dev/docs/hms) tutorial to register the target table in Hive Metastore.
 Once done, follow the below high level steps:
 1. If you are working with a self-managed Presto service, from the presto-server directory run `./bin/launcher run`
 2. From the directory where you have installed presto-cli: login to presto-cli by running `./presto-cli`